nomppy/nomppy.github.io/content/posts/impostor.md

 but one thing is certain — struggle builds resilience, and persisting to the end builds confidence. if we shift our focus from trying to quantify talent, but rather personal virtues, the fog lifts and everything doesn't seem so bleak anymore.

+[^griefcase]: I once saw a tumblr post lamenting that emotional baggage isn't just called griefcase, and I must agree with their grievance and demand griefcase be used to describe cases of grief.
 [^1]: if you or a loved one wants to start writing, all you have to do is to get sad and then think deeply about your experience to see if there's anything valuable or interest you can extract from it. it's not like sadness is in short supply.
 [^2]: some people seem to have a much better idea of where they're at relative to their past. if you're one of these supernatural people, i envy you and please tell me how you do it.
 [^3]: for all of high school, i slept around 8-9 hours a day, but i'm gradually trying to reduce my sleep hours to squeeze more time out for work. frankly, if i hadn't slept less this week, i wouldn't have gotten everything done.